mre/mre/README.md

 - [Starting A Print-On-Demand Business As A Software Engineer](https://endler.dev/2021/codeprints/)
 - [So You Want To Earn Money With Open Source](https://endler.dev/2021/oss-money/)
 <!-- BLOG-POST-LIST:END -->

-### 🎯 Current Sponsorhip Target

-Saving up for a new laptop to improve compile times of my Rust projects.
-[Want to help me with that?](https://github.com/sponsors/mre/) 😍